Girona to Rome train with Renfe Viajeros

 The last train from Girona to Rome leaves at 6:45 PM.

-Yes, there is a high-speed train from Girona to Rome.
+There is no high speed train available from Girona to Rome.

 There is no direct train service currently available from Girona to Rome.